alexchantastic/web-seed/README.md

 # web-bootstrap

-A starter repository based on [webpack](https://webpack.js.org/) for building small websites and simple prototypes.
+A starter repository built on [webpack](https://webpack.js.org/) for building small websites and simple prototypes.

 ## Requirements